-Children in threes through first grade participate in special holiday assemblies such as Thanksgiving, Martin Luther King, Jr., Day, and the Lunar New Year.
-First graders meet weekly for grade sing-alongs.
-Talented faculty members, parents, outside professionals and older students are often invited to perform for our students.
-Past programs have included a Schubert quintet, a storyteller, an animal trainer and a puppeteer.
-Programming varies from year to year, capitalizing on the talents of our community members, and our "yearly theme."
-Students in 2nd-4th grades will frequently perform for fellow students as well.
+Children in threes through second grade participate in special holiday assemblies such as Thanksgiving, Martin Luther King, Jr., Day, and the Lunar New Year.
+Kindergarten, 1st and 2nd grade students meet weekly for grade sing-alongs.
+Talented faculty members, parents, outside professionals are often invited to perform for our students.
+Past programs have included dancers demonstrating the Tango, a storyteller, an animal trainer and a puppeteer.
+Programming varies from year to year, capitalizing on the talents of our community members.

 Clubs & Special Courses - 3rd-5th Grades

-Special courses, offered one afternoon each week in the fall and spring, allow second, third and fourth graders to explore their own particular interests while providing them with additional avenues of expression and success.
+Special courses, offered one afternoon each week in the fall and spring, allow third, fourth and fifth graders to explore their own particular interests while providing them with additional avenues of expression and success.
 Past courses have included filmmaking, community service, yearbook, creative storytelling, birdwatching, cooking, rollerblading, kickball, math quest, Holá Calhoun and computer technology.
 Cross-grade groupings enhance a sense of community while providing new opportunities for socialization.
-In addition to special courses, students in 2nd-4th grades can get involved in Student Government as well as Community Service activities.
+In addition to special courses, students in 3rd-5th grades can get involved in Student Government as well as Community Service activities.